Atticuss/ChefConnect/README.md

 docker run -it -p 8000:8000 --network dgraph_default dgraph/dgraph:latest dgraph-ratel
 ```

 Currently a single-host deployment.
 Full production env will migrate to HA.
+Data can be populated via `python3 manage.py`.
+Will create the schema and insert two small sample recipes.